 Shanghai is a melting pot of culture, diversity, and entertainment.
 Being at the forefront of China’s progress, life in Shanghai is fast paced and full of new experiences.
-From the never-ending, ultra-modern skyscrapers opposite The Bund, to the western colonial architecture found in Former French Concession, Shanghai is brimming with culture and things to do and see.
+From the never-ending, ultra-modern skyscrapers opposite The Bund, to the western colonial architecture found in former French Concession, Shanghai is brimming with culture and things to do and see.

 There are hundreds of housing options for ex-pats, from lane houses and converted apartments in the Former French Concession to large purpose built apartment compounds throughout the city.
-Our staff will help to assess your personal needs and find suitable housing for your time in the city.

 Shanghai weather is generally mild and moist, with four distinct seasons – a pleasant warm spring, a hot rainy summer, a comfortable cool autumn and an overcast cold winter.

 The hottest time here coms in July and August, with more than 10 days of temperatures above 35 degrees.
 The coldest time is from the late December to early February.
 The spring from March to May and Autumn September to November is recommended as the best time for family and friends to a pay a visit.

 We at Britannica, understand that one of the most important decisions of your move to a new city, country or continent is your child’s school.
 We look forward to working with you to ensure that settling your child into school is one of the easier aspects of moving to Shanghai.

 Further reading on living in or moving to Shanghai, here are some key websites to help you understand more.